PackFitter

 Weight limit No strict weight limit — must be self-liftable into overhead bin

-Enforcement Bags measured at the gate — oversized large cabin bags may be gate-checked
+Enforcement Bags measured at the gate — oversized large cabin bags face gate-check fees.
+Depth limit strictly enforced

 Bottom Line